-The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
-In its last earnings report on July 25, 2019, First American Financial reported EPS of $1.58 versus consensus estimate of $1.35 while it beat the consensus revenue estimate by 1.67%.
+The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+In its last earnings report on October 24, 2019, First American Financial reported EPS of $1.64 versus consensus estimate of $1.45 while it beat the consensus revenue estimate by 3.7%.

 First American Financial may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.

-First American Financial has a Value Score of A. The stock's Growth and Momentum Scores are B and A, respectively, giving the company a VGM Score of A.
+First American Financial has a Value Score of B. The stock's Growth and Momentum Scores are B and C, respectively, giving the company a VGM Score of A.

 We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
 Fortunately, First American Financial currently has a Zacks Rank of #1 (Strong Buy) thanks to favorable earnings estimate revisions from covering analysts.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if First American Financial meets the list of requirements.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if First American Financial passes the test.
 Thus, it seems as though First American Financial shares could still be poised for more gains ahead.

 How Does First American Financial Stack Up to the Competition?

-Shares of First American Financial have been moving higher, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also solid potential picks, including Fidelity National Financial (FNF), The Allstate (ALL), and Goosehead Insurance (GSHD), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of First American Financial have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also looking good, including W.R.
+Berkley (WRB), The Allstate (ALL), and The Hanover Insurance Group (THG), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report